DilanCF/CMSC412_notes/lecture/Lecture03.md

 *Today*:
 Take CPU details for the CPU we will use in this class (x86)

-ONe thing we did not talk about was the memory from last time
+One thing we did not talk about was the memory from last time

 ![Alt text](img/Lecture03/image.png)